Miami Real Estate Investing in Foreclosed Properties, REO’s

 - Wholesale – You can buy properties and sell them to someone else for a quick flip.
-The key in wholesaling is to leave in enough space for the next guy to make his money rehabbing or renting the property.
+The key in wholesaling is to leave in enough space for the next guy to make his money rehabbing/ renvating or renting the property.

-- Long term Rental Investor – These investors are willing to put up with tenants and repairing toilets.
-These guys prefer getting their money long term over short term.
+- Long term Rental Investor – These investors are ok with having tenants.
+These investors prefer getting their money long term over short term.
 Many foreign investors love this because it keeps their money safe.
 We can get you properties with 10% CAP or more!

-- Finance/ Money/ Lender Investor – This guys is the man!
+- Finance/ Money/ Lender Investor – This guys is the man/woman!
 This is who you want to be.
-This is the guy that lends out money and never once lifts a hammer!
+This is the investor that lends out money and never once lifts a hammer!
 The benefits here are many:

 - You don’t have to work under the sun and sweat

-- You don’t have to search for potential properties to buy
+- You don’t have to search out in the street for potential properties to buy

 - You get paid at the beginning and at the end of deals

-- Being a financier allows you the flexibility to earn MUCH more than market rates
+- Being a lender allows you the flexibility to earn MUCH more than market rates

 If you’d like to know more about being a money partner on our deals feel free to call us at 305-501-0457.